MaJerle/c-code-style/README.md

 ```

 - When function may accept pointer of any type, always use `void *`, do not use `uint8_t *`
-    - Function must take care of proper casting in implementation
+    - Function MUST take care of proper casting in implementation
 ```c
 /*
  * To send data, function should not modify memory pointed to by `data` variable